Pinafore/cl1-hw/project/project.md

   have your first results by the first deliverable deadline)

-Have the person in your group whose name is alphabetically first submit your assignment on Piazza.
+Have the person in your group whose name is alphabetically first submit your assignment on Piazza (we're doing this on Piazza so that people can see projects and see if there are potential synergies / best practice that can be shared).
 Late days cannot be used on this assignment.
+(We'll create a thread for this you can add to as a followup.)

 First Deliverable
 ======================